IlhaanHasssan/tech264-cloud-linux/linux/README.md

   - Example: `curl https://cdn.britannica.com/39/7139-050-A88818BB/Himalayan-chocolate-point.jpg -O cat.jpg`
 - **`wget`** - used to download files from the internet, also using various protocols.
   - Example: `wget https://cdn.britannica.com/39/7139-050-A88818BB/Himalayan-chocolate-point.jpg -O cat2.jpg`

+## ***Environment Variables***
+- Environment variables are key-value pairs stored in the operating system that are used to configure the environment in which programs run.
+They can hold information like paths to executables, configuration settings, and sensitive data (like API keys or credentials).
+Programs and scripts can access these variables to influence their behavior.
+### ***Commands***
+- `VARIABLENAME=data` to set a new variable
+- `echo $VARIABLENAME` to print the data in a variable
+- `export MYNAME=Ilhaan` creates an environment variable, will disappear when you log out as it is not persistent
+- `printenv VARIABLENAME` prints the list of existing env variables
+- `nano .bashrc`  to make the env variable persistent, it must be saved in this file
+- `echo "export MYNAME=Ilhaan" >> .bashrc`  places the command in quotes into the `.bashrc` file, `>>` appends whatever is in the quotes to the end of the file
+- `>` will replace whatever was in the file previously with whatever is in the quotes
+- `ps -A, -e` shows all user and system processes
+  - `shift + M` using most memory
+  - `top`using most CPU
+  - shift P most processing power
+  - shift N -newest
+- `sleep <num>`
+  - `sleep 5000 &` runs a 5000 second sleep process in the background, output = `[2] 2267` which is the Process ID
+- `&` makes a command run in the background and gives it a PID
+- `&&` two commands at the same time
+- `jobs` shows running processes in current shell session
+  - `jobs -l` shows state of processes
+    - background
+    - foreground
+    - stopped
+- `kill -1 <process_ID>` very gently hangs up
+- `kill` is moderately harsh way to end a process
+- `kill -9 pid` if you bruteforce kill a parent process then you will leave the child processes running in the port, this is called a zombie process
+-